KhalFai/freelance_slo/readme.md

 ## Requirements:
 - Node.js runtime.
-- Oracle MySQL Server 8.0 or older distributions.
+- Oracle MySQL Server 8.0 or older distribution.

 ## Installation:
 1. Import the database inside the database folder (freelance_slo.sql) into your installation of MySQL.